-3. Employing an architect
+3. What to consider when employing an architect

-If you are going to employ an architect, look for one who has carried out similar renovation projects to the one you’re planning.
+If you are going to be working with an architect, look for one who has carried out similar renovation projects to the one you’re planning.
 This will often save you money as they should know clever ways to gain the look you require in the most cost-effective way.
 Always check what the architect’s fee covers; for instance, does it include more than one set of designs, will the architect assist you in gaining planning permission, and will they act as a project manager?

 For larger projects, or ones where extensive building work is included, it’s advisable to hire an architect to project manage your renovation for you.
 They will have a greater understanding of lead times, budgets and the overall picture, so that costly mistakes are not incurred.

 Before obtaining building quotes, you will need a set of drawings to get accurate costs.
 Aim to get at least three different quotes for comparison.
 Quotations can vary widely, so read them carefully, know exactly what is included, and don’t be afraid to ask questions.
-You may be able to negotiate on cost, but be aware that this will often lead to some aspects being excluded, so check the small print.

 Wherever possible, use one main contractor to carry out building work, including drainage and windows/doors.
 They may sub-contract some of this work, but will ultimately be responsible for ensuring all materials arrive at the right time and in the correct order.